 Example:

-Let us take a C++ program to illustrate the floor function.
+Let's consider a C++ program to demonstrate the functionality of the floor method.

 #include <iostream>